Naomi Osaka: 2025: Canadian Open final, US Open semifinal, return to top 15

+2026: Fourth round at French Open, Wimbledon quarterfinal, first final on grass

+Osaka started her season playing for Japan at the 2026 United Cup.
+After a straight-set loss to Greece's Maria Sakkari, she defeated Great Britain's Katie Swan although Japan ultimately were eliminated at the group stage.
+On 24 January, she withdrew from her third round match at the Australian Open, due to an abdominal injury.

+Osaka reached the fourth round at the WTA 1000 tournaments in Indian Wells and Madrid, losing to world No. 1 Aryna Sabalenka on both occasions.
+Seeded 15th, Osaka also made it into the fourth round at the Italian Open, where her run was ended by fourth seed Iga Świątek.
+At the French Open, Osaka advanced to the fourth round of the tournament for the first time in her career, where she again lost to Sabalenka.

+Osaka reached the first grass court final of her career at Bad Homburg; it was also her first tour level final not on a hard court.
+She retired trailing by a set against Karolína Muchová.
+Seeded 14th, she reached the fourth round at Wimbledon for the first time in her career.
+There, she snapped her losing streak against No. 1 Sabalenka, obtaining her first top 10 win off hard courts and advancing to the quarterfinals of Wimbledon for the first time.

+Moving to the hard court, Osaka reached the semifinal of the Washington Open and lost to the eventual champion Alexandra Eala in straight sets.
+At the Canadian Open, she reached the quarterfinal and lost to Elena Rybakina in three sets.
+Osaka lost to Rybakina again in the fourth round of the US Open.

 National representation

 Fed Cup

 Osaka made her Fed Cup debut for Japan in 2017, while the team was competing in the Asia/Oceania Zone Group I. Japan won all nine of their rubbers to advance out of their round-robin pool.
 Although Osaka won her singles match in the play-off against Kazakhstan, the team lost their other two matches and was not able to advance.
 The following year with Osaka absent, Japan was able to defeat Kazakhstan in the same group to advance to the 2018 World Group II Play-offs.
 In this stage, they hosted Great Britain in a usual five rubber tie.
 At this point, Osaka returned to the team and won her opening match against Heather Watson.
 After she lost her next rubber to Johanna Konta, Kurumi Nara was also able to defeat Watson to set up a decisive doubles match.
 Japan won that final rubber to earn promotion to World Group II in 2019.